 Cops turned firemen to rescue women

+A police team rescued 23 women and four wardens from a burning paying guest hostel in Amar Colony, on Diwali.
+Fire started in the basement, blocking the exit and soon the smoke filled the entire building.
 Police rescued the women down from the second floor with the help of ladders against the boundary wall, before fire brigade could reach the spot.

 Family of missing JNU student meet Delhi CM